Israel’s Supreme Court bans Jewish extremist from election

 - A shadowy group trying to overthrow Kim Jong Un raided a North Korean Embassy in broad daylight

+The court also upheld the candidacy of Itamar Ben-Gvir, a far-right lawyer and fellow leader of Jewish Power.

+Jewish Power’s leaders call themselves disciples of the late rabbi Meir Kahane, who advocated expelling Arabs from Israel and creating a Jewish theocracy.
+Kahane’s Kach party was outlawed from the Israeli Parliament in the 1980s and declared a terrorist group by the United States.

-In a widely-criticized bid to unite Israel’s nationalist bloc, Prime Minister Benjamin Netanyahu struck a bargain last month that could pave the way for the extremist party to join Israel’s next governing coalition.
+In a widely criticized bid to unite Israel’s nationalist and religious bloc, Prime Minister Benjamin Netanyahu struck a bargain last month that could pave the way for the extremist party to join Israel’s next governing coalition.